-Later that year, Comcast Corporation acquired Ed Snider’s minority stake in Comcast Spectacor to assume full ownership of the company's three primary businesses, the Philadelphia Flyers, the Wells Fargo Center, and Spectra.
-After the Democratic National Convention in 2016, the Wells Fargo Center began its multi-year $265 million renovation project, Transformation 2020.
-The plan, which will transform nearly every corner of the arena, is planned to conclude in 2020.
+Later in 2016, Comcast Corporation acquired Ed Snider’s minority stake in Comcast Spectacor to assume full ownership of the company's three primary businesses, the Philadelphia Flyers, Wells Fargo Center and Spectra.

 In 2017, Comcast Spectacor sold Spectra’s Ticketing division (Paciolan and New Era) in an equity transaction that established Learfield as one of Comcast Spectacor's strategic partner companies.

 In 2017, Comcast Spectacor purchased an ECHL hockey franchise, the Maine Mariners, who began play in the 2018-2019 season.
 Later that year, the company also purchased the rights to re-establish a professional indoor lacrosse franchise in Philadelphia from the National Lacrosse League.
 The Philadelphia Wings began play in December 2018 and all home games are played at Wells Fargo Center.